Sadie Holloway likes giving practical yet thoughtful gifts to loved ones. She enjoys hunting around for the best presents she can find.

 Do you love animals?
-Do you have lots of friends who love animals too?
+Do you have lots of friends who love animals?
 These gift suggestions are ideal for people who love animals and want to support animal welfare by making ethical and humane gift purchases.
 Giving one of these gifts to the animal lover in your life can make life better for animals and humans alike!

 If the person on your gift list is a conscientious fashionista, you are in luck.
 There are a wide variety of animal-friendly gifts and accessories that are made from synthetic materials rather than fur or leather or reptile skin.
 Look for jackets, coats, and blankets that are made with artificial insulation rather than duck or goose down.

-Buy tickets to see an animal advocacy speaker or attend animal documentary film screenings and talks.
 With enough advanced planning, you may be able to get tickets to see a world-renowned environmentalist, wildlife expert, or animal rights activist giving a talk or presentation.

 © 2017 Sadie Holloway

 Peggy Woods from Houston, Texas on June 28, 2017:

 I absolutely love your suggestions.
 In the past we have made donations to charities as gifts to people we know.
 I think that they really appreciated the thought and meaning that went behind it.

 Linda Crampton from British Columbia, Canada on June 21, 2017: